Badlands: Badlands topography

-In addition to a dense system of drainages and interfluves, badlands often contain buttes and hoodoos ("mushroom rocks").
+In addition to a dense system of drainages and interfluves, badlands often contain buttes and hoodoos.
 These are formed by resistant beds of sandstone, which form the caprock of the buttes and hoodoos.

 Origin

 Badlands arise from a combination of an impermeable but easily eroded ground surface, sparse vegetation, and infrequent but heavy rainfall.
 The surface bedrock is typically mudrock, sometimes with evaporites, with only occasional beds of more resistant sandstone.
 Infrequent heavy rains lead to heavy erosional dissection.
 Where sudden precipitation cannot penetrate impermeable clays, it is channeled into a very dense system of streamlets that erode a dense system of ever-enlarging, coalescing gulleys and ravines.
 Erosion is enhanced by pelting raindrops that dislodge soft sediments.
-The presence of bentonite clay further increases erodability, as can rejuvenation of the drainage system from regional uplift, as occurred at Badlands National Park.
+The presence of bentonite clay further increases erodibility, as can rejuvenation of the drainage system from regional uplift, as occurred at Badlands National Park.

 In addition to surface erosion, badlands sometimes have well-developed piping, which is a system of pipes, joints, caverns, and other connected void spaces in the subsurface through which water can drain.
 However, this is not a universal feature of badlands.
 For example, the Henry Mountains badlands show very little piping.

 The precise processes by which the erosion responses take place vary depending on the precise interbedding of the sedimentary material.
 However, it has been estimated that the badlands of Badlands National Park erode at the relatively high rate of about 1 in per year.
 The White River draining Badlands National Park was so named for its heavy load of bentonite clay eroded from the badlands.